+- Zone A: Main Caf

+- Zone B: East Caf

+- Zone C: Library

+- Zone D: Guidance

+- Zone E: Outside

-- There is to be absolutely no panhandling for spare change or lunch money. - Food must be consumed in the cafeteria, outside of the school, on the first floor or under direct supervision of a teacher in a classroom (the only exception is bottled water). - Students are expected to purchase and consume their food during the lunch period. - Food which is ordered on line and delivered by outside vendors will not be accepted by the office.
+- Food must be consumed in the designated lunch zones.

+- Students are expected to follow the posted lunchroom guidelines

+- Students are expected to purchase and consume their food during the lunch period.

+- Food which is ordered on line and delivered by outside vendors will not be accepted by the office.